Gfrim/internalNewsletterPod/README.md

 - **How to Use**:
   1. Go to the **Newsletter** page.
-  2. All available sources are listed.
+  2. All available sources are listed from Firestore.
 Select the checkboxes next to the items you want to include.
   3. Set a title for your newsletter.
   4. Click "Generate."
 The AI will create a draft, organized by category, which you can then review and copy to your clipboard.